Duck's Disease

 I also can’t even say I particularly like running, but I have a huge amount of respect & belief in being fit and, at the end of the day, running is the most accessible form of fitness there is available to most folk.
 You put on your shoes and just do it, to quote an over-hyped company (he says spying his branded running top & cap in the corner).

-having first ever set off for ‘a run’, of my own accord, when I was about 8), I get out there irregularly and go plodding... with varying degrees of success.
+So, with a life-long attempt of trying to maintain fitness (having first ever set off for ‘a run’, of my own accord, when I was about 8), I get out there irregularly and go plodding... with varying degrees of success.
 Anyway, I had a vague agenda in mind this year that I shan’t bore you with here, but am pleased to say that it will be over in a few more weeks (or this phase of it anyway).

 It has been tough going recently and as the winter gets grimmer, darker and colder, it has been getting tougher, run by fargin’ run.
 In fact, I haven't been running in temperatures that were in 2 digits for goodness knows how long and over the last 8 weeks, it has averaged between minus 2 & 5 deg C (I do have a habit of running at night), plus, at times, there's been a shitty westerly wind recently - once up to 35 mph (that was a bundle of laughs, let me tell you).

 The other day, 3rd December to be precise, I went out for what must have been one of the most precarious runs of my life.
-It was cold, 0 deg C, but it had been a lot colder the night before at minus 6 and t
+It was cold, 0 deg C, but it had been a lot colder the night before at minus 6 and there was black ice everywhere.

 As I started out on the first mile or so, I didn’t really appreciate how bad it was.
 Over a hill and as I got down to an exposed section where the wind consistently blows, thereby dropping the temperature even further, it was like an ice skating rink.
+By this stage I was out on the road, as the footpath had become un-runable (sp?), and so I began matching up my life & limb, with the passing traffic.

+Being 5.30pm, it was already pitch black and the cars were having their own difficulties without having to deal with an over-enthused, but under-prepared, Kiwi on the same road.
 As I got down the end of a straight I figured I’d be OK as the return leg was along the canal and once there, there would be no traffic to contend with.

 How wrong was I. The path beside the canal was now fully iced up, as it had not had the benefit of some heat friction from any passing foot-traffic.
 Now I was having to run on the very rough weedy grass that separated the canal & path itself, which is, at best, 3 feet wide.